Aggregations

 - Simplified Querying and Comprehensive Analysis: A single request retrieves structured insights, eliminating complex data post-processing while enabling detailed financial and operational reporting.

-- The API’s aggregation capabilities enable users to perform high-level financial analysis with minimal overhead.
+- Minimal Overhead for High-Level Analysis: The API’s aggregation capabilities enable users to perform advanced financial analysis efficiently, reducing computational workload on the client side.

 Example of Query